What Is Web Hosting? How Hosting Works and What You Actually Buy

 Hosting quality changes more than server speed.
 It affects:

-- Page speed: slow infrastructure creates slow first responses and worse real-user experience
+- Page speed: slow infrastructure creates slow first responses and worse real-user experience.
+Heavy images can make the same problem worse, so compress assets with the private image compressor before blaming the host.

 - Uptime: repeated outages hurt trust and can waste search visibility